-These are so called NBFI's, Non-Bank Financial Institutions: financial entities without a banking license that provide financial services while under the supervision of local or national supervisory institutions.Local partner overview
+Our local partners are so-called NBFI's, Non-Bank Financial Institutions.
+These are financial entities without a banking license that provides financial services while under regional or national supervisory institutions’ supervision.Local partner overview

 Which criteria do local partners have to meet to cooperate with Lendahand?

-Every local partner must hold to our social mission and work with us to supply loans as cheap as possible.
-This ensures that local entrepreneurs have access to affordable financing which allows them to grow their business.
-A local partner must also have a 'track record'; they must have proven themselves as mesocredit provider for SMEs.
-This means for instance a solid credit portfolio and enough buffers and equity to compensate for unexpected downturns.
-We also check the organizational structure of the partner and how robust their (internal) procedures are.
-Finally, the loans that a local partner receives via Lendahand must be in proportion to the total balance of that partner.
+Every local partner must share our social mission to ensure local entrepreneurs can access affordable financing, allowing them to grow their business.
+A local partner must also have a 'track record'; they must have proven themselves as a reliable credit provider for SMEs.
+For instance, this means a solid credit portfolio and enough buffers and equity to compensate for unexpected downturns.
+We also check the organizational structure of the company and how robust their (internal) procedures are.
+Finally, the investments must be in proportion to the total balance of that company.
 A healthy balance between effectuating influence and being independent is crucial.
-If you would like to receive more information on the financial indicators that we employ, please contact us via firstname.lastname@example.org.
+If you would like to receive more information on the financial indicators we employ, please contact us via email@example.com.

 Are these local partners commercial companies or social enterprises?

-One of the most important criteria Lendahand has with regards to local partners is that they must have a social mission.
-When commercial purposes are of main importance an institution will not be considered for a partnership with Lendahand.
+One of the essential criteria Lendahand has regarding local partners is that they must have a social mission.
+If commercial gains are prioritized at the expense of social impact, an institution will not be considered for a partnership with Lendahand.

-Until now all offered projects have been fully funded.
-However, it is possible that a project has been pre-funded already but does not get fully funded on the Lendahand website.
+Yes.
+We believe this is important because many small companies need the money on short notice.
+For example when the company receives a large order and needs to hire more people.
+Lendahand has a 100% funding rate, however it is possible that a project has been pre-funded by the local partner but does not get fully funded on the Lendahand website.
 In that case, the local partner will use alternative sources of funding for that specific project.